 Oran-Na-Mara: a lovely cafe and gift shop with stunning views of Loch Ewe just a 3-minute drive away.

 And nearby in Mellon Charles:

 The Perfume Studio, a 5-star visitor centre and café.
 An ideal location to enjoy a good meal, coffee, cakes, and a view where you can imagine the boom defence, and the convoys assembling to leave Loch Ewe on their journey to Russia.

 There is ample choice of accommodation nearby, including hotels, guest houses, B&Bs, self-catering lodgings and campsites.
 We recommend that you take a look at Visit Wester Ross to see what is available.

-Other things to do in Loch Ewe
+Other things to do around Loch Ewe

 While in Loch Ewe why not visit some of the other local attractions?